Type above and press Enter to search. Press Esc to cancel.

 12. Consider your returns policy

-A lenient return policy might lead to more returns, but it also tends to correlate with more purchases, as well.
+A lenient return policy might lead to more returns, but it also tends to correlate with more purchases and customer loyalty, as well.

 A robust return or exchange program could be the difference between capturing a customer and losing them, especially if you sell online.
 Be careful about being too generous in your policies, though; it’s no good if you’re losing money instead of increasing sales.